 Light and Temperature: The Alocasia requires good lighting all through the year.
 During winter months the plant may “rest” often due to lower, poor or indirect light levels.

 They also require loots or warmth.
 The landscape varieties can grow outdoors in direct sunlight.
 The “houseplant” varieties like bright light but only need partial sun.

-Temperatures below 50 degrees may cause the plant to lose leaves.
+Temperatures below 50° degrees Fahrenheit may cause the plant to lose leaves.

-Watering and Feeding: The soil or potting media should be kept evenly moist.
+Watering and Feeding: Keep the potting mix and soil moist.
 It responds well to liquid feed delivered at half the recommended label dose.

 Soil and Transplanting: Provide a well-drained soil for the plant.
-For planting in pots, use 2 parts African violet soil mix and 1 part perlite, will produce excellent results.
+For planting in pots, use 2 parts peat moss or an African violet soil mix and 1 part perlite, will produce excellent results.